 What you don’t want to do after collecting piles of ratings and reviews is save them in a folder and watch them collect dust.
 These materials are full of rich data that can do so much more than drive sales and visibility.

 Making business decisions in a silo is dangerous, and can lead to some easily avoidable fumbles.
 As the saying goes “know your market before you go to market.”
 Dipping in to your pool of reviews can provide your marketing and development team valuable insight into how customers prefer to be communicated with, and what they’d like to see come next from your business.

-How to Use SimpleTexting to Ask For Ratings
+How to Use SimpleTexting to Ask For Ratings and Testimonies

 Collecting customer feedback has become one of the most popular ways to utilize our text marketing platform.
 With automated ease on the backend, and added touches of personalization for recipients, everyone is getting exactly what they need out of the messaging.

 Whatever feedback collection strategy you choose, there’s a way to make it work with SMS.
 To demonstrate, we’ll explore one of the most common methods, NPS.

 Also known as the “Net Promoter Score,” NPS is the gold standard in assessing customer experience.
 NPS surveys consist of a two-part questionnaire.
 Part 1 consists of customers rating your business, product, service, etc on a scale from 0 to 10.
 Part 2 follows up with an open-ended question probing deeper into the way respondents scored the way they did.
 There’s a standard NPS format that can be used as is, but customization is often favored for responses more in line with the goals of your campaign.

 Step 1: Keywords